German Love Language: The Beautiful Art Of Romantic Conversations In German

 (You are such a cute mouse!)

-Who doesn’t enjoy liebevolle Umgangsformen (tender modes of behavior)?
-Plus, everybody knows that being selbstbewusst (self-confident) and able to talk about our Gefühle (feelings) is sexy!
-So here we go, a video to teach us how to use German love language.
+Plus, everybody knows that being selbstbewusst (self-confident) and able to talk about our GefĂĽhle (feelings) is sexy!
+So here we go, a lesson to teach us how to use German love language.

-1. Arten der Liebe (Kinds of Love)
+1. Arten der Liebe (Kinds of love in the German love language)

-First of all, what kinds of love are there even?
 Well, if you ever have been verliebt (in love), you know this one:

 VANADIS